anrbn/GCP-Attack-Defense/README.md

 Which means `cloudfunctions.functions.get` permission allows a user or service account to view metadata about a Cloud Function, such as its name, runtime, entry point, trigger settings, and other configuration details.
 What I guess is, it may be a default behavior of gCloud to include this permission when creating a function but it is not necessary for the creation of the function.

-Using tools like gCloud can be convenient, but sometimes gCloud requires additional permissions beyond what is actually needed for the task at hand.
+Using tools like gCloud can be convenient, but sometimes gCloud requires additional permissions beyond what is actually needed for the task at hand as you saw above.
 This can result in unnecessarily permission requirements for users.

+When a command is executed, gCloud translates the command into an API request and sends it to respective APIs underneath (Cloud Function API, Compute Engine API etc).
+The API then processes the request, creates or updates the respective resource, and sends back a response, which gcloud displays in your terminal.

-One way to narrow down the permission requirements is to not rely on tools like gCloud at all, but to use the Cloud Function API yourself.
-Cloud Function API can be called via gRPC and REST APIs.
-Using gRPC or REST APIs can be more precise and efficient in terms of permissions to create resources like Cloud Functions. gRPC and REST API allows us to specify only the necessary permissions for the specific task.
+One way to narrow down the permission requirements is to not rely on tools like gCloud to communicate with the APIs at all, but to use communicate with the APIs ourself.
+APIs can be called via gRPC and REST APIs and can make the process much more precise and efficient in terms of permissions to create resources like Cloud Functions, Compute Engine etc. gRPC and REST API allows us to specify only the necessary permissions for the specific task not more not less.

 That being said let's look at how to "Deploy a Cloud Function via Cloud Function API (gRPC & REST)"